 Frequently Asked Questions

 A conventional bank issues you a loan of money to buy a house, and then charges interest on the loan.
 This is not permissible under Islam because it is clear interest.
-UIF offers an alternative financing model called Murabaha.
-In this process, UIF buys the home from the seller on your behalf.
-UIF then sells the home to you at a marked up price.
-You pay UIF back in installment payments over time.
+UIF offers three different alternative financing models called Musharaka (Partnership), Murabaha (Installment Sale), and Ijara (Lease to Own).
+In any one of these models, UIF buys the property and sells it to you and you pay UIF a profit for using the property.
 There is no interest involved.
 UIF is simply buying and selling a house to you.

 There are two types of costs when you purchase or refinance a house.
-1- Financing Company charges and third party fees.
+Financing Company charges and third party fees.
 Generally, third party fees comprise of property appraisal fees, credit report fees, recording fees, title insurance and other settlement costs.
 These fees vary depending on the State and County you are purchasing the property in.
-One of our experienced Sales consultants can advise you on what your closing costs will be based on where you are financing the property
+One of our experienced Financial Consultants can advise you on what your closing costs will be based on where you are financing the property.

-Our installment sale contract does not have any pre-payment penalties.
+Our home financing contracts does not have any pre-payment penalties.
 You can pay off the remaining acquisition balance at any time you wish.
-Profit portion is prorated, and UIF agrees to accept a lesser profit should you choose to pay off the contract early.
+Profit portion is prorated which saves you money.

 If you are putting a down payment of 20% or more (10% for CA residents) you have the option to pay taxes and insurances yourself and a fee may apply.
 If you are putting down less than 20% you have to Escrow with us.
 UIF collects taxes and insurance on a monthly basis and pays the appropriate parties on your behalf.
 This insures that you are never in default due to a failure to pay taxes or maintain required property insurance.

 Yes!
-Since UIF sold the house to you, UIF no longer owns the property and thus does not share in the profits with you.
-You can sell your house whenever you wish and pay back the remaining installment balance at closing to UIF.
+Since UIF sells the house to you, when you sell the property UIF no longer owns the property and thus does not share in the profits with you.
+You can sell the house whenever you wish and pay back the remaining principal balance at closing to UIF.
 With our program, the title is in your name from day one.

 Simple answer is YES.
 Federal law requires that we mail you a 1098-INT form that shows how much profit you paid us during the prior year.
 You can deduct this profit on your Income taxes.
 Please consult your accountant as there may be limitation on this deduction.